- dreamitlab

 Life, Death, and Resurrection

 Life, to me, isn’t a journey toward stability or a steady accumulation of achievements.
 It’s a constant cycle of highs, lows, and reinvention.
-A relentless ride that I’ve stopped trying to control or even fully understand.
-And somewhere along the way, I made peace with it.
+A rollercoaster ride that I’ve stopped trying to control or even fully understand.
+I’ve made peace with it.
 I’ve come to embrace the dips, the crashes, and the moments of freefall.
-The lows aren’t something to fear; they’re something to accept, even welcome.
+The lows aren’t something I fear anymore.
+They’re something I accept, even welcome.

 I refuse to be like that.
-I’ve come to see the low points as essential, as part of the rhythm.
+I’ve come to see the low points as essential and as part of the rhythm.
 When you experience them enough, you realize they are markers rather than obstacles, signals that it’s time for a reset.
-It’s not failure; it’s just the way things go.
+It’s not failure.
+It’s just the way things go.
 This pattern doesn’t stress me out because I’ve seen it play out time and again.
 The so-called setbacks, the losses, the chaos, are just preludes to the next phase.
 And every time it happens, I know there’s a rise on the other side.

 Stability, on the other hand, is a kind of slow death.
 It deadens the spirit, makes people complacent and numb.
-They start to value comfort over experience, safety over growth.
 They become hollowed out and spiritually sedated, clinging to a life that doesn’t challenge them anymore.
 They might be “successful” by some metric, but they’re missing the point entirely.
 And when the inevitable comes, when something unexpected shatters that illusion of control, it’s like they’ve been thrown off a cliff they didn’t even know existed.
 They’re lost.

 But not me.
 I know how this game works.
 I’ve seen enough of these cycles to understand that the highs and lows are part of the same ride.
 I don’t cling to the peaks or wallow in the valleys.
-Instead, I stay on the roller coaster, foot steady, knowing that real opportunities and genuine connections are rare but worth the wait.
+I stay on the roller coaster, knowing that real opportunities are rare but worth the wait.
 Everything else, the day to day, the people who come and go, the minor ups and downs, are just filler.
 Not meaningless, but not worth getting too attached to either.

 So I stay on the roller coaster.
 I refuse to get off, because the highs and lows aren’t obstacles, they’re the point.
 And every fall carries within it the promise of something new, something better.
 There’s no sense in stepping off prematurely, in giving up before I’ve seen where this ride leads.
 No matter how many times I’ve felt the walls closing in, I know the best is always yet to come.
-Not as blind optimism, but as a recognition of the cycle itself.
+This isn’t blind optimism, it’s a recognition of the cycle itself.

 Thanks for reading!
 Subscribe for free to receive new posts.